fhanif16/B5-A01/README.md

 How TypeScript Improves Code Quality and Project Maintainability

-TypeScript improves code quality by checking for errors while we are still writing the code, helping us catch mistakes early in the development process.
-It makes the code easier to understand by requiring us to define the types of variables and functions—whether they are numbers, strings, or more complex structures.
+TypeScript improves code quality by catching errors while we're still writing, helping us identify mistakes early.
+It requires us to define variable and function types, making the code clearer and more maintainable.

-TypeScript also supports powerful features like interfaces and enums, which help us organize our code and ensure consistency, especially in large projects.
-If there’s a mistake, TypeScript provides clear error messages, making it easier for us to spot and fix issues.
+With features like interfaces and enums, TypeScript helps organize code and ensures consistency, especially in large projects.
+It also provides clear error messages, making it easier to spot and fix issues.

-This means that with TypeScript, our code is less likely to break, and it becomes much easier for us to maintain and extend over time.

-TypeScript improves code by catching mistakes early—for example, if we write add(5, "10") and the function expects two numbers, it shows an error right away.
-This prevents bugs before the code even runs and makes our project easier to maintain.
+For example, if we try to call add(5, "10") when the function expects numbers, TypeScript catches the error immediately.
+Without TypeScript, this error would only show up at runtime, making debugging harder.
+By catching errors early, TypeScript ensures our code works as expected and makes it easier to maintain.

-Without TypeScript, this error would only show up at runtime, which could make it harder for us to debug.
-With TypeScript’s type checking, we catch it early, making our code more reliable and preventing potential bugs.

-This is how TypeScript helps us improve code quality—by catching errors early, ensuring the code works as expected, and making it easier to fix issues.